thrty-org/thrty/packages/retry/README.md

   /* ... */
 });
 ```
+> [!IMPORTANT]
-> ⚠️ The middleware should be used after the `httpErrorHandler` middleware, so that it's able to receive unhandled errors and therefore know whether to retry or not.
+> The middleware should be used after the `httpErrorHandler` middleware, so that it's able to receive unhandled errors and therefore know whether to retry or not.

 ### Options
 The `retry` middleware accepts an options object with the following properties: